The WINEMAKER’S ART

 The Message in the Bottle?
 Restrained or Opening Up

 One of the reasons I became so fascinated by inner world of wine, it showed the story of life, transformation and our senses.
 Juice, through the microscope is tiny.
 From fermentation on the forms transform, become more complex, change, and grow larger.
 I’ve even seen clues that a wine is losing its vitality and clues that a wine will age well and live long.
 What secrets a drop of wine can reveal when you know how to see.

 These images of Cabernet Sauvignon illuminate how a wine opens up as it ages.
 Both are 2002 Rudd Oakville Estate Cabernet Sauvignon.
 The photograph on the left was taken when the wine was 6 months younger than same vintage on the right.It was silky and smooth, yet was more closed, concentrated and tight while the wine aged for another 6 months has softened, opened up and shows more complexity .
 Interestingly, the slightly older wine now reveals signs of great potential to age well.
 Both times when these wines were tasted they were wonderful and elegant.

 Here are two more cabs, actually “Bordeaux” blends, the 2006 Alpha Omega Proprietor’s Red, a year apart.
 On the left is the younger wine which tasted more tannic, and looked it.
 On the right you can see a softened wine a year later.
 We can capture visual cues to how a wine is aging and developing and they make a great tale to tell – once upon a wine….

-THE BOOK: WINE’S HIDDEN BEAUTY – We thought we were sold out but just discovered some copies in the warehouse.
+THE BOOK: WINE’S HIDDEN BEAUTY – We thought we were sold out but discovered some a few more copies.
 So you can still purchase a copy.
-Though we are planning the second and electronic editions that won’t be for awhile..
+Though we are planning a second edition, that won’t be available for awhile.